-All the stones that came about Stephen's ears did but knock him closer to Christ.
-The flood waves lifted Noah's ark nearer to Heaven; and the higher the waters grew, the more the ark was lifted up to Heaven.

-When was it that Stephen saw the heavens open, and Christ standing at the right hand of God, but when the stones were about his ears, and there was but a short step betwixt him and eternity?
-And when did God appear in glory to Jacob, but in the day of his troubles, when the stones were his pillows, and the ground his bed, and the hedges his curtains, and the heavens his canopy?
-Then he saw the angels of God ascending and descending in their glittering robes.

-Afflictions lift up the soul to more rich, clear, and full enjoyments of God.
+All the stones that came about Stephen's ears knocked him closer to Christ.
+The flood waves lifted Noah's ark nearer to Heaven.
+When was it that Stephen saw the heavens open and Christ standing at the right hand of God, but when the stones were about his ears, and there was but a short step betwixt him and eternity?
+And when did God appear in glory to Jacob, but in the day of his troubles, when the stones were his pillows, the ground his bed, the hedges his curtains, and the heavens his canopy?
+Then, he saw the angels of God ascending and descending in their glittering robes.
+Afflictions lift the soul for a more prosperous, clearer, and fuller enjoyment of God.
 God makes afflictions to be but inlets to the soul's more sweet and full enjoyment of His blessed self.
 "Therefore, behold, I will allure her, and bring her into the wilderness, and speak comfortably unto her."

-Hosea 2:14

-"The God inside you is bigger than the giant in front of you."
+Hosea 2:14 "Christian, the God inside you is bigger than the giant before you." - Author Unknown 2